Managing Daemons

 rm -rf ~/.config/scanopy/ # Linux

-rm -rf ~/Library/Application\ Support/com.scanopy.daemon/ # macOSWindows:
+rm -rf ~/Library/Application\ Support/com.scanopy.daemon/ # macOSWindows (NSSM or manual):

-- Stop the daemon process
+- Stop and remove the service:

 - Remove configuration from